REVIEW:

 (below) was

-particularly memorable, known for its sharp black lines and killer foreshortening.
+particularly memorable, known for its incredibly sharp lines and killer foreshortening.
 If you read any gaming magazines

 know you know what I'm talking about.

-As a kid who loved to draw in the early 90's, I remember loving to just gaze at
+As a kid who loved to draw in the early 90's, I fondly remember timelessly gazing at

-the artwork of SF2: Turbo (in addition to other installments).
+the artwork of SF2: Turbo (in addition to artwork in many future installments).
 I still have quite a few Street Fighter sketches

 I did back in '92-'93.

-In closing, SF2 Turbo was an important step in the series history,
+In closing, SF2 Turbo was an important step in the long series history,

-showcasing new visual effects and artwork.
+showcasing new visuals and reaffirming Capcom's footprint in the fighting game genre.
 The slight adjustment in gameplay

-proving that the game didn't have to change much to keep players coming back. ~TFG
+also made a statement about the longevity of Street Fighter 2 - proving that the game didn't have to change very much to keep players coming back for more.